Last Updated on March 29, 2021

 - Check out this fabulous guide if you are planning to snorkel and want to know what gear you need – it tells you everything you need to know!

-We spent an evening in Airlie Beach before travelling to Whitehaven Beach.
-We chose to stay at a more budget style accommodation as we arrived late and were leaving early the next morning.
+We spent an evening in Airlie Beach before travelling to Whitehaven Beach and Daydream Island.

 - From Airlie Beach: 1-Hour Whitsunday Islands Scenic Flight

 Why not FLY over the Whitsundays?
 This one hour scenic flight will give you the opportunity to admire the Great Barrier Reef from above.
 See the world famous Heart Reef one of the most iconic sights in Australia.

 - Outer Great Barrier Reef Full-Day Tour from Port of Airlie

 Want to see more of the reef?
 Why not join this 10 hour trip to a pontoon on the outer reef area.
 Enjoy a day swimming, snorkel or jump on the semi-submersible boat.